cniblock/Walking-Anglesey/README.md

 * Python

 All Python code has been passed through Code Institute Python Linter tool and no major errors were found.
-There are however several "line too long" and "trailing whitespace" errrs and suggestions.
-These erros have no majot impact on the website but future iterations of the website will address these suggestions.
+There are however several "line too long" and "trailing whitespace" errors and suggestions.
+These errors have no major impact on the website but future iterations of the website will address these suggestions.

 ### Deployment